mustafaseisa/sharpemax/README.md

 In order to use the sharpe ration maximization scripts in this repository:
 - You must be using Mac OSX or Linux
-- You must have installed (`R` programming language)[https://www.r-project.org/], version 3 or later
+- You must have installed [`R` programming language](https://www.r-project.org/), version 3 or later
-- You must have installed the (quadprog)[https://cran.r-project.org/web/packages/quadprog/quadprog.pdf] library
+- You must have installed the [quadprog](https://cran.r-project.org/web/packages/quadprog/quadprog.pdf) library
 - You must navigate to this repository after cloning it
 ```
 git clone https://…/sharpemax.git